-The recommendations contained in the letter of January 25, 2023 from the Chairperson of the Corporate Governance Committee - which was set up by the Associations of businesses (ABI, ANIA, Assonime, Confindustria) and professional investors (Assogestioni), as well as Borsa Italiana S.p.A. - concerning Corporate Governance were brought to the attention of the Control, Risks and Sustainability Committee

-(on February 23, 2023) and the Appointments and Remuneration Committee (on February 16 and March 7, 2023), as well as the Board of Directors and the Board of Statutory Auditors (on March 10, 2023).
+The recommendations contained in the letter of December 14, 2023 from the Chairperson of the Corporate Governance Committee - which was set up by the Associations of businesses (ABI, ANIA, Assonime, Confindustria) and professional investors (Assogestioni), as well as Borsa Italiana S.p.A. - concerning Corporate Governance were brought to the attention of the Appointments and Remuneration Committee (on January 22, 2024), and to the Board of Directors and the Board of Statutory Auditors (on January 29, 2024).